BluePlanetResearch/proposals/HealthDataNet-v4.md

 Unfortunately, machine learning models are data hungry, and no individual company can generate sufficient data on the many different types of surgeries performed.
 They need to collaborate amongst each other but are wary of this due to competition.

-We hope to provide a collaborative mechanism while simultaneously providing a new revenue stream for each company in the marketplace.
-In addition, machine learning developers and other entities (e.g. insurance companies) will also benefit from compute-to-data access to real patient data.
+We hope to provide a private collaborative mechanism for various types of stakeholders within this vertical.
+Aligning the incentives and providing assured privacy and security for patients, data aggregators, service providers and consumers using Ocean Protocol and Datona Labs technology will be the primary goal.
+Data aggregators / providers (neurophysiology companies) will avail of lowered storage costs as well as a new revenue stream.
+In addition, machine learning developers and data consumers (e.g. other neurophysiology companies, payors etc) will also benefit from compute-to-data access to real patient data.

 Using their experience and connections in the surgical neurophysiology